sanjeev662/PortfolioSanjeevSingh/README.md

 **⭐ If you found this portfolio helpful or inspiring, please consider giving it a star!**

-*This portfolio represents my journey from a competitive programming enthusiast to a professional full-stack developer, showcasing real-world projects and continuous learning.*
+*This portfolio represents my journey as a full-stack developer, showcasing technical skills and professional growth through an intuitive user experience.*

 *Last updated: August 2025*